Wimbledon F.C.

 In 2001, after rejecting a variety of possible local sites and others further afield, the club announced its intention to move 46 mi north to Milton Keynes in Buckinghamshire.
 The idea of Wimbledon leaving south London was deeply unpopular, both with the bulk of the club's established fanbase and with football supporters generally, but an independent commission appointed by the Football Association granted permission in May 2002.
-A group of supporters, appalled by the decision, responded by forming a new club, AFC Wimbledon, to which the majority of Wimbledon FC fans switched allegiance.
-The move went ahead and Wimbledon FC played home games in Milton Keynes in the 2003-2004 season; Milton Keynes Dons F.C. would compete in the Football League from 2004 onwards.
+A group of supporters, appalled by the decision, responded by forming a new club, AFC Wimbledon, to which the majority of Wimbledon fans switched allegiance.
+The move went ahead and Wimbledon played home games in Milton Keynes in the 2003–2004 season; Milton Keynes Dons would compete in the football League from 2004 onwards.